 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 For further engine information, see Engine Shop Rebuild and Service Parts Manual.

 POWERTRAIN MAINTENANCE

 Access the powertrain by raising or removing seat.
 Some service procedures may require the vehicle be lifted.
 Refer to LIFTING THE VEHICLE in section 'B' for proper lifting procedure and safety information.